tayapro/twizy/README.md

 - I want to view instructions, so that I understand how to play the game.
 - I want to see something personal, like my name.
 - I want to be able to start a new quiz game easily.
-- I want to navigate easily through the app using simple commands.
 - I want to abort the game at any time by pressing the button.
 - I want to see my quiz score and tier after completing a game.
 - I want to view the top scores on the Champions board.